lana-20/testing-devices-selection-setup/README.md

-# tWhat devices to use for mobile testing and how to them set up?
+# What devices to use for mobile testing and how to them set up?

 ### Version 1